-As at 31 December 2013 the Bank has:
+As at 31 December 2014 and 31 December 2013, the Bank has:

-- four loans received from European Investment bank in the carrying amount of EUR 90,108 thousand (2012: EUR 65,083 thousand) maximum maturity till year 2017, interest rate 3M EURIBOR + range 0.39% 1.04%.
-This credit line is intended to fund the industrial sector and the sector of services of the small and medium-sized enterprises predominantly, as well as the investment projects of the selected large enterprises and the public sector; - loan received from European Bank for Reconstruction and Development amounting to EUR 12,927 thousand (2012: EUR 15,086 thousand) maximum maturity till year 2016, interest rate 6M EURIBOR + 1.20%.
-Sources were as the matter of priority used for sub-project of thermal insulation of residential buildings; - loan received from Council of Europe Development Bank in the carrying amount of EUR 25,038 thousand (2012: EUR 25,037 thousand) maturity in the year 2018, interest rate 3M EURIBOR + 1.38%.
-This credit line is intended for financing of municipal projects aimed at the improvement of the living conditions in urban and rural areas and social housing.
+- four loans received from European Investment bank in the carrying amount of EUR 110,045 thousand (2013: EUR 90,108 thousand) maximum maturity until 2017, interest rate 3M EURIBOR + range 0.32% 1.04%.
+This credit line is intended to fund the industrial sector and the sector of services of the small and medium-sized enterprises predominantly, as well as the investment projects of the selected large enterprises and the public sector; - a loan received from European Bank for Reconstruction and Development amounting to EUR 8,617 thousand (2013: EUR 12,927 thousand) maximum maturity until 2016, interest rate 6M EURIBOR + 1.20%.
+Sources were as the matter of priority used for the sub-project of thermal insulation of residential buildings; - two loans received from Council of Europe Development Bank in the carrying amount of EUR 46,424 thousand (2013: EUR 25,038 thousand) maximum maturity until 2018, interest rate 3M EURIBOR + range 0.43% 1.38%.
+This credit line is intended for the financing of municipal projects aimed at the improvement of living conditions in urban and rural areas and social housing.